viamrobotics/docs/docs/tutorials/projects/verification-system.md

 To view your machine's transform camera overlay:

-1. On your machine's **Control** page in the [Viam app](https://app.viam.com), select the transform camera pane, which is listed by the name you gave it in the previous session, such as `my-transform-camera`.
+1. On your machine's **CONTROL** page in the [Viam app](https://app.viam.com), select the transform camera pane, which is listed by the name you gave it in the previous session, such as `my-transform-camera`.
 2. Enable the view toggle to see a live camera feed from your camera, overlayed by the current state of the `verification-system` module, which should be `TRIGGER_1` if no people are present in-frame.
 3. Have one or more people walk in front of the camera and look directly into it.
    Watch the state change to `COUNTDOWN` and then `DISARMED` when an approved person is detected, or to `ALARM` if no approved person appears within 10 seconds!